Welcome to In the know, your go-to financial planning podcast. Listen in as our expert team discuss important financial planning topics.

 Episode 27 – Exploring ESG investments

-In this episode, our Head of Research and Projects, Paul Thurston (pictured), discusses ESG investments in depth with Tiziana Maida.
+In this episode, our Compliance and Research Manager, Paul Thurston, discusses ESG investments in depth with Tiziana Maida.

 Key themes from their conversation include: